 Is Quantum Computing the End of Bitcoin?
-Prepare for a Digital Revolution! - YaNoticias
+Prepare for a Digital Revolution! - YANoticias

 – Post-Quantum Cryptography (PQC): Research into PQC has led to potential alternatives for existing cryptographic measures, such as lattice-based cryptography and hash-based signatures.

-– Decentralization Concerns: The introduction of quantum computing could centralize some aspects of mining power if specific entities obtain and control advanced quantum computers.
+– Decentralisation Concerns: The introduction of quantum computing could centralise some aspects of mining power if specific entities obtain and control advanced quantum computers.

 Use Cases and Applications